-2. Special Risks of the C Perform Call Knock-Out and C Perform Put Knock-Out Warrants
+2. Special Risks of the Call and the Put Warrants

 2.1.
 Impact of market value and incidental costs

 The issue price of the Warrants is based on an internal pricing model of the Issuer and may be higher than their market value.
 The issue price may also contain commissions or fees paid to distributors or third parties.